Code-Institute-Submissions/Monocide/README.md

 #####  Casual Visitor (Fan):
 1. As a casual visitor of the site, I want to see if there are any upcoming shows, so that I can go to them.
-2. As a casual visitor of the site, I want to listen to Monocide, so that i can rock out.
+2. As a casual visitor of the site, I want to look at merchendise and maybe buy some.
 3. As a casual visitor of the site, I want to find out more about the band.
+4. As a casual visitor of the site, I want to listen to Monocide, so that i can rock out.
 From the owners point of view the main objective of the site is to provide a more professional place (than instagram and facebook), to promote future shows, projects, merchandise.
 As there are no current shows or tours planned the site will start of as mainly an official way to get in contact with the band for prespective business partners or show promoters.